 About a month’s worth of concerts and other events gently nudge aside the conventional music scene to give voice to more avant-garde approaches, fearlessly incorporating electronic music, dance, and similar to pronounce classical music as an ongoing process.

-The festival motto was “Growth” and featured around 100 individual events, 81 premieres, and 24 venues across 12 of Vienna’s districts.
-These venues ran the gamut from classical favourites, like the Konzerthaus, to art-flavoured coffee houses, like Café Korb, and more unusual locations, such as the Kunsthistorisches Museum.
+Numerous venues participate.
+These typically run the gamut from classical favourites, like the Konzerthaus and Musikverein, to art-flavoured coffee houses, like Café Korb, and more unexpected locations, such as the Ruprechtskirche church or Kunsthistorisches Museum.